MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## How do I contact Support if I don't find an answer in this FAQ?

-If you're not able to use Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:
+If you're not able to use [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:

 1. Go to [https://dynamics.microsoft.com/en-us/support/](https://dynamics.microsoft.com/en-us/support/).